ACT Health Programs

 Post Hospital Support Program

-The Post Hospital Support Program provides support to people under 65 years, following discharge from hospital.
+The Post Hospital Support Program provides support to people, following discharge from hospital.
 The program supports people for up to eight weeks.
 Services offered under the program include personal care, social support, domestic assistance and home modifications.

 Flexible Family Support Program